larrylindsey/CATMAID/sphinx-doc/source/area_tracing.rst

 * aseg - the AreaSegment to change
 * polygon - the shapely polygon representing the new shape
 * save - if True, saves the AreaSegment to the database after changing it.
-If False, you must save it manually.
+If False, you must save it manually for changes to take effect.

 To obtain a shapely polygon from an AreaSegment
 ```````````````````````````````````````````````